 Watch How to Make Slow Cooker Pot Roast

-And speaking of flavor, you’ll see I love to use fresh herbs here, but they’re not totally necessary.
+Speaking of flavor, you’ll see I love to use fresh herbs here, but they’re not totally necessary.
 My mom often made roasts without any seasoning other than salt and pepper.
-And sometimes she’d use a bit of Italian seasoning or Herbs de Provence.
+Sometimes, she’d use a bit of Italian seasoning or Herbs de Provence.
 Either option is very affordable and super tasty.

 You’ll also find my option to use red wine for a ‘fancy’ pot roast.
-But using broth in place of the wine will give you wonderful results with a ‘down home’ flavor.
-You can’t go wrong with either option, and we go back and forth between the 2 variations often!
+But broth instead of wine will give you wonderful results with a ‘down home’ flavor.
+You can’t go wrong with either option, and we go back and forth between the 2 variations.

 Ingredients & Substitutions